-4.9 Conclusion
+4.14 Conclusion

 There are no significant permanent environmental effects as a result of the Preferred Alternative when compared to the No Action alternative.
 Environmental impacts from construction would be limited to areas that have been previously developed.
-Impacts for all resource categories identified by the FAA's Order 1050.1F that are present at the Proposed Project site are summarized in Table 15, along with recommended mitigation measures, if applicable, that specifically address the Preferred Alternative's environmental impacts.
-As noted in Table 15, the only potential adverse environmental impact is hazardous materials, solid waste, and pollution prevention.
-All other environmental impact categories are either not affected or not applicable.
+Impacts for all resource categories identified by the FAA's Order 1050.1F that are present at the Proposed Project site are summarized in Table 14, with recommended minimization/proposed project components.
+As noted in Table 14, the only potential adverse environmental impact is hazardous materials, solid waste, and pollution prevention.
+Air and soil monitoring will be performed during construction to detect potential presence of hazardous materials.
+In the event hazardous materials are present, treatment will be performed that meets federal and state standards.